jadecobra/python_tdd_exercises/source/exceptions/type_error/TypeError.rst

   because ``function_00`` is called with ``'a'`` as input and the definition does not allow any inputs

-* I add a name in parentheses to the :ref:`function<what is a function?>` definition
+* I add a name in parentheses to the :ref:`function definition<how to make a function>`

   .. code-block:: python
     :lineno-start: 41